HenSch90/SiD/Modul-C1_Kind.md

 is:

-it1: (dkinbekihs): Kita der Hochschule/des Studentenwerks
+it1: (dkinbekihs): Kita an der Hochschule

-it2: (dkinbehsa): weitere hochschulspezifische Angebote
+it2: (dkinbehsa): weitere hochschulspezifische Betreuungsangebote

 it3: (dkinbeki): andere Kita (Kindergarten, Hort, Krippe)